 Other Materials

-The remainder of the learning materials for COMP 452 is distributed in electronic format.
+The remainder of the learning materials for COMP 452 are available online.

-Students are required to have a Java compiler or Java IDE installed on their computer.
+You are required to have a Java compiler or Java IDE installed on your computer.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized study counterparts.